Academic Policies

 Your Rights as a Student

 FERPA governs and protects your rights to your individual education records.
-The primary rights protected under FERPA are:
+The primary rights protected under FERPA allow you to:

-• the right to seek an amendment to your education records;
+• Seek an amendment to your education records.

-• the right to consent to the disclosure of your education records; and
+• Consent to the disclosure of your education records.

-• the right to obtain a copy of UC Merced’s FERPA policy
+• Obtain a copy of the official UC Merced FERPA Policy.

 Education Records

-Education records are all records that 1) are maintained by UC Merced and 2) are related to the student, with the following exceptions:
+Education records include all records maintained by UC Merced that relate directly to the student, with the following exceptions:

-• Personal notes by staff, which are not shared with others;
+• Personal notes kept by staff that are not shared with others.

-• Law enforcement/public safety records maintained solely for law enforcement purposes;
+• Law enforcement and public safety records maintained solely for law enforcement purposes.

-• Employment records where employment is not connected to student status (ex: work-study student employee records would be covered by FERPA); and
+• Employment records where employment is not connected to student status (note: work-study student employee records are covered by FERPA).

-• Records related to the treatment by a health care professional and used only for the medical/health treatment of the student
+• Records related to treatment by a health care professional used exclusively for the medical or health treatment of the student.

 School of Engineering Compliance

-Your academic advisor cannot release details about your academic status, record or other information without your explicit written permission.
-To release this information, you need to contact your advisor and file a release form.
+Your academic advisor cannot release details about your academic status, record, or other information without your explicit written permission.
+To release this information, you must contact your advisor and file an official release form.

 For more information about how UC Merced handles student privacy, please review the Office of the Registrar’s Website.

-A student may only repeat courses in which he or she receives a D+ or lower.
-Students are not automatically allowed to repeat — permission must be obtained from the student’s academic advisor.
+Students may only repeat courses in which they received a grade of D+ or lower.
+Students are not automatically allowed to repeat a course; explicit permission must be obtained from an academic advisor.

 Repeat Limits